Sep 27, 2021

 When visitors come to your website, they are presented with a pop-up prompting them to join the mailing list.
 Once they sign up, the Welcome Series is triggered, and if it all goes to plan, they will make a purchase.
-We went through setting up a pop-up in a previous video, so check that out below:
+We went through setting up a pop-up in a previous video How to Create lists and Segments in Klaviyo Tutorial

 Let’s first break down the technical component.
 In Klaviyo, you need to find the list you will use to trigger your Welcome Series.
 In this example, we’ll use the “Newsletter” list.